 As defined by CEQ, cumulative effects are those that "result from the incremental impact of the Proposed Action when added to other past, present, and reasonably foreseeable future actions, without regard to the agency (federal or non-federal) or individual who undertakes such other actions" (40 CFR 1508.7).
 Cumulative effects analysis captures the effects that result from the Proposed Action in combination with the effects of other actions taken during the duration of the Proposed Action at the same time and place.
 Cumulative effects may be accrued over time and/or in conjunction with other pre-existing effects from other activities in the area (40 CFR 1508.25); therefore, pre-existing impacts and multiple smaller impacts should also be considered.
 Overall, assessing cumulative effects involves defining the scope of the other actions and their interrelationship with the Proposed Action to determine if they overlap in space and time.
 The NEPA and CEQ regulations require the analysis of cumulative environmental effects of a Proposed Action on resources that may often manifest only at the cumulative level.
 Cumulative effects can result from individually minor, but collectively significant, actions taking place at the same time, over time.
 As noted above, cumulative effects are most likely to arise when a Proposed Action is related to other actions that could occur in the same location and at a similar time.
-At this time, there are no current or reasonably foreseeable projects proposed or ongoing at or near the

-Prompton Dam and Reservoir that may have cumulative or incremental impacts in conjunction with the Proposed Action.
+At this time.
+USACE has begun development and design of a new boat launch area as described in the 2023 Master Plan.
+This proposed action will achieve environmental compliance with applicable laws and regulations and will meet recreational (boat access) demands identified by the Corps.
+The cumulative effect of this project is believed to be positive.
+There are no other current or reasonably foreseeable projects identified or proposed at or near the Prompton Dam and Reservoir that may have additional cumulative or incremental impacts in conjunction with the Proposed Action.